cozy/cozy-controller/doc/service.md

 ### 6. This API follows the [JSON api specification](http://jsonapi.org/)

-I have nothing against [JSON-ld](http://json-ld.org/).
+We have nothing against [JSON-ld](http://json-ld.org/).
 The important is to take one standard and stick to it.
 JSON api looks good and it won [our poll on twitter](https://twitter.com/MyCozyCloud/status/702504370034835457).